lobre/shally/README.md

 Just download the shally script, make it executable and put it in your path.

+If you want shally as default instead of ssh, alias it in your `$HOME/.bashrc`.

+    # Don't alias if currently in remote ssh session
+    # This allows to use this same bashrc sent remotely by shally
+    if command -v shally >/dev/null && [ -z "$SSHHOME" ]; then
+        alias ssh="shally"
+    fi

 ## Configuration

 shally uploads the two following paths on the remote machine: